SuperScript-PRC/FamiStudioTools/FDSSample/readme.md

 - 1s = 64 * 60 = 3840 Hz = 3.84kHz

-But its depth is better than N163.
+But its depth is better than N163. ~~However, the quality is worse than N163 even in same wave size~~

 ## Usage